 Let’s break it down.

-On-Page SEO refers to the optimization you have complete control over because it is happening on your business website.
+On-Page SEO is the optimization you have complete control over because it is happening on your business website.

 This includes, in no particular order: